US slightly upgrades GDP estimate for last quarter to 6.6%

 WASHINGTON (AP) — The U.S. economy grew at a robust 6.6% annual rate last quarter, slightly faster than previously estimated, the government said Thursday in a report that pointed to a sustained consumer-led rebound from the pandemic recession.
 But worries are growing that the delta variant of the coronavirus is beginning to cause a slowdown.

-Thursday’s report from the Commerce Department estimated that the nation’s gross domestic product — its total output of goods and services — accelerated slightly in the April-June quarter from the 6.5% it had reported last month.
-The economy’s expansion last quarter followed a solid 6.3% annual growth rate in the January-March quarter.
+The report from the Commerce Department estimated that the nation’s gross domestic product — its total output of goods and services — accelerated slightly in the April-June quarter from the 6.5% it had initially reported last month.
+The economy’s expansion last quarter followed a solid 6.3% annual growth rate in the January-March period.

 New reported cases are now topping 150,000 a day, the highest level since late January.
 As a consequence, real-time tracking of consumer activities, notably for airline travel and restaurant dining, has weakened in recent weeks.